Schottky diode: Voltage clamping

 While standard silicon diodes have a forward voltage drop of about 0.7 V and germanium diodes 0.3 V, Schottky diodes' voltage drop at forward biases of around 1 mA is in the range of 0.15 V to 0.46 V (see the 1N5817 and 1N5711), which makes them useful in voltage clamping applications and prevention of transistor saturation.
 This is due to the higher current density in the Schottky diode.

 Reverse current and discharge protection

-Because of a Schottky diode's low forward voltage drop, less energy is wasted as heat, making them the most efficient choice for applications sensitive to efficiency.
-For instance, they are used in stand-alone ("off-grid") photovoltaic (PV) systems to prevent batteries from discharging through the solar panels at night, called "blocking diodes".
-They are also used in grid-connected systems with multiple strings connected in parallel, in order to prevent reverse current flowing from adjacent strings through shaded strings if the "bypass diodes" have failed.
+The Schottky diode's low forward voltage drop is good for energy-efficient applications, because little energy is wasted to heat.
+This makes them useful as blocking diodes in stand-alone ("off-grid") photovoltaic (PV) systems which prevent batteries from discharging through the solar panels at night.
+They are also used in grid-connected systems with multiple strings connected in parallel, in order to prevent reverse current flowing from adjacent strings through shaded strings if the bypass diodes have failed.